bianavic/bianavic/README.md

 - Ask me about roller derby, crossfit and korean crime tv shows.
 - Backend Developer(Go/Golang) at Latin America's largest e-commerce platform
 - Former Java/Kotlin Developer - Developed backend solutions for financial systems, with experiences in banking and fintech environments
+- PostGraduate in GO at Fullcycle
-- Currently pursuing a postgraduate degree in Go Expert
+- Currently pursuing a MBA Software Engineering with AI degree

 ---